paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Description

-[TODO: this section is still heavily under construction. key questions about execution cores and validator assignment are still open and the flow of the the section may be contradictory or inconsistent]
+[TODO: this section is still heavily under construction. key questions about availability cores and validator assignment are still open and the flow of the the section may be contradictory or inconsistent]

 The Scheduler module is responsible for two main tasks:
   - Partitioning validators into groups and assigning groups to parachains and parathreads.